 5. Is cash better in your pocket now or later?

 In some cases, clients often have the cash in the business bank account to purchase the new furniture for the dining room in their pub, but choose to finance.
 Often the reasons for this are that they want to keep money in the bank account to spend more money on advertising, promotions, new staff, other asset purchases, or just to keep money aside for business emergencies.
 Here at Dexterous, we often work through cash flow budgets with our hospitality clients when they are considering purchasing new assets to help answer this question.
 This involves considering regular available cash, upcoming purchases, liabilities and how much cash should be kept in the business as a buffer.

-Lower interest rates means you may have started thinking about buying new assets for your pub, however it’s important to not rush into a purchase.
+The lower interest rates in Australia means you may have started thinking about buying new assets for your pub.
+However, it’s important to not rush into a purchase.
 Think about all the points discussed above.
 Will the new purchase grow sales or improve efficiencies?
 How much will financing cost your pub?
 Is financing the best option?
 If you need help putting together a plan to better understand all the different options and accounting implications, the team at Dexterous helps other hospitality owners with this and can help you too.
+Contact us today.